Mississippi: The Natchez Trace Bike Tour | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-A scenic ride out of Vicksburg leads you to the Vicksburg National Military Park.
-A local historian guides you through recreated battlefields, relaying enriching Civil War history.
+A scenic ride out of Vicksburg leads you to Vicksburg National Military Park.
+A local historian guides you through reconstructed battlefields, sharing enriching Civil War history along the way.
 Pause to explore the USS Cairo Museum and enjoy a picnic lunch.
-Later, you may choose to visit the Old Courthouse Museum, a National Historic Landmark housing an impressive collection of Civil War artifacts.
+Later, you may choose to visit the Old Courthouse Museum, a National Historic Landmark that houses an impressive collection of Civil War artifacts.

 Included Meals: Breakfast, Lunch

-After breakfast, you’ll return via shuttle to Port Gibson, where you’ll begin another relaxing, scenic ride along the Natchez Trace trail.
+After breakfast, you’ll return via shuttle to Port Gibson, where you’ll begin another relaxing and scenic ride along the Natchez Trace Parkway.

-You’ll have the opportunity to set your own pace today, stopping to take in the parkway’s striking vistas as you cycle south toward Natchez.
-For example, you might pause for a stroll through the hardwood and pine forests around Bullen Creek.
-Regroup at Coles Creek for a picnic lunch with your trip leaders, then explore the Mount Locust Inn & Plantation.
-Built in 1780, Mount Locust was one of the first “stands,” or inns, in Mississippi, providing warm meals and comfortable beds to weary Natchez Trace travelers.
+Today’s ride allows you to set your own pace, pausing to take in the parkway’s striking vistas as you cycle south toward Natchez.
+You might stroll through the hardwood and pine forests around Bullen Creek, then regroup at Coles Creek for a picnic lunch with your trip leaders.
+Afterward, explore Mount Locust Inn & Plantation.
+Built in 1780, Mount Locust was one of the first “stands,” or inns, in Mississippi, offering warm meals and comfortable beds to weary travelers of the Natchez Trace.

-Next, you pedal to Emerald Mound, one of the largest Native American ceremonial mounds in North America.
-Believed to have been built and consecrated by ancestors of the Natchez Indians between the 14th and 16th centuries, Emerald Mound covers an area of more than eight square acres and boasts a carefully constructed flattened plateau rising more than 35 feet.
+Next, pedal to Emerald Mound, one of the largest Native American ceremonial mounds in North America.
+Believed to have been built by ancestors of the Natchez Indians between the 14th and 16th centuries, the site spans more than eight acres and features a carefully constructed plateau rising over 35 feet.
 It was designated a National Historic Landmark in 1989.

 Today's Ride Choices